 datapoint.
 These are encrypted, but you can decrypt the file contents for your inspection if you have the appropriate permissions.

-data silo will have multiple entries for one person (for example, somebody has multiple accounts).
+integration will have multiple entries for one person (for example, somebody has multiple accounts).
 So, a

-data silo has the concept of a
+integration has the concept of a

 files, and is uniquely keyed by a